 - Automatically measures and serves meals in amounts and times that you set.

 - Feeds as little as 1/2 cup all the way up to 6 cups per day.

-- Bin holds 30 cups of dry kibble and has pet-proof self locking lid.
+- The food bin (hopper) holds 30 cups of dry kibble and has pet-proof self locking lid.
+(Not for wet food)

 - Removable parts for easy cleaning.

 - PortionPro feeder needs at least one working tag to operate.

 - The new tag design incorporates an easily replaceable battery!